jbatarse1/Loan_Qualifier/Starter_Code/loan_qualifier_app/README.md

 # Loan Qualifier Program

 This project is to develop a Python application that will perform calculations to determine a User's qualificions to specific lender criteria.
 It incorporates modularized software design.
 The result of the calculations determines the numbers of lenders available that meet the User's qualifications.
-Lender data is provided in the '''daily_rate_sheet''' csv file.
+Lender data is provided in the ```daily_rate_sheet``` csv file.
 User provides specific variables as inputs.
 Then, the application performs the operations to calculate ratios, filter lender rates, save csv file of available lenders and print results .

 ---